96boards/website/_product/ce/hikey970/README.md

 title: HiKey970
 layout: product-display-page
 permalink: /product/hikey970/
-shortname: hikey970
-#Set this to true and the board will be visible on 96boards.ai
 ai_board: true
 ai_board_desc: >
     HiKey970 is one of the world‘s first edge AI developing platform with a dedicated Neural-network Processing Unit (NPU).